 PAMELA MEYER, Ph.D. is a leading Agile Innovation expert who works with leaders, teams, and organizations that need to be more agile and innovative to compete in a rapidly changing world.
 Through her in-depth research and expertise in understanding how adults learn to innovate and improvise, along with two decades of working with Fortune 500 to Fortune 50 companies Meyer helps business leaders implement best practices to drive results.
 Pamela Meyer recognizes that agility is a non-negotiable competence of our time.
 With proven strategies, she shows organizations how to make the agility shift to respond to and seize new opportunities presented by the unexpected and unplanned.

 Pamela Meyer is a sought-after keynote speaker who inspires audiences around the world with new perspectives and actionable ideas to become more agile and innovative.

 Specializing in leadership and team development, Meyer helped design the new manager training program for T-Mobile, based on The Agility Shift.
-The program recently received national attention with a silver Brandon Hall HCM Excellence in Learning award in the category of Best Unique or Innovative Learning & Development Program.
+The program recently received national attention with a Brandon Hall HCM Excellence in Learning award in the category of Best Unique or Innovative Learning & Development Program.

 A Certified ScrumMaster®, Meyer also helps leaders, teams, and organizations that are adopting agile frameworks, and initiating scaled agile transformations, to make the necessary mindset and practice shifts to energize engagement and realize results.

 In addition to her work with organizations, Pamela Meyer teaches courses in business agility, organizational change, and adult learning at DePaul University in Chicago, where she served as director of the Center to Advance Education for Adults.

 When not speaking or consulting, Pamela maintains her own agility through amateur ski racing and is a four-time NASTAR national gold medalist.